-The Jews were willing (professedly so) to believe the ancient prophets, and follow the directions of heaven as delivered to the world by them; but when one came teaching the same doctrine, and proclaiming the same things, only that they were nearer, they would not hear.
-Men say if they could see they would believe, but I have thought the reverse in this respect-if they cannot see they will believe.
+The Jews were willing, (professedly so,) to believe the ancient prophets, and follow the directions of heaven as delivered to the world by them; but when one came teaching the same dootrine, and proclaiming the same things, only that they were nearer, they would not hear.
+Men say if they could see they would believe; but I have thought the reverse, in this respect-If they cannot see they will believe.

 One of two reasons may be assigned as the cause why the messengers of truth have been rejected-perhaps both.
-The multitude saw their imperfections, or supposed ones, and from that framed an excuse for rejecting them; or else in consequence of the corruption of their own hearts, when reproved, were not willing to repent but sought to make a man an offender for a word, or for wearing camels' hair, eating locuts, drinking wine, or showing friendship to publicans and sinners!
+The multitude saw their imperfections, or supposed ones, and from that framcd an excuse for rejecting them; or else in consequence of the corruption of their own hearts, when reproved, were not willing to repent; but sought to make a man an offender for a word: or for wearing camels' hair, eating locusts, drinking wine, or showing friendship to publicans and sinners!

-When looking over the sacred scriptures, we seem to forget that they were given through men of imperfections and subject to passions.
-It is a general belief that the ancient prophets were perfect-that no stain or blemish ever appeared upon their characters while on earth, to be brought forward by the opposer as an excuse for not believing.
-The same is said of the apostles; but James said that Elias [Elijah] was a man subject to like passions as themselves, and yet he had that power with God, that, in answer to his prayer, it rained not on the earth by the space of three years and a half.
+with camels' hair, drinking neither When looking over the sacred scripwine nor strong drink, nor yet eating tures, we seem to forget that they were given through men of imperfections, and subject to passions.
+It is a general belief that the ancient prophets were perfect-that no stain, or blemish ever appeared upon their characters while on earth, to be brought forward by the opposer as an excuse for not believing.
+The same is said of the apostles; but James said that Elias [Elijah] was a man subject to like passions as themselves, and yet he had that power with God that in answer to his prayer it rained not on the earth by the space of three years and a half.

-There can be no doubt but those to whom he wrote looked upon the ancient prophets as a race of beings superior to any in those days, and in order to be constituted a prophet of God, a man must be perfect in every respect.
-The idea is, that he must be perfect according to their signification of the word.
+There can be no doubt but those to whom he wrote looked upon the ancient prophets as a race of beings superior to any in those days; and in order to be constituted a prophet of God, a man must be perfect in every respect .---The idea is, that he must be perfect according to their signification of the word.
 If a people were blessed with prophets, they must be the individuals who were to prescribe the laws by which they must be governed, even in their private walks.
-The generation following were ready to suppose that those men who believed the word of God were as perfect as those to whom it was delivered supposed they must be, and were as forward to prescribe the rules by which they were governed, or rehearse laws and declare them to be the governing principles of the prophets, as though they themselves held the keys of the myteries of heaven, and had searched the archives of the generations of the world.
+The generation following were ready to suppose, that those men who believed the word of God were as perfect as those to whom it was delivered supposed they must be, and were as forward to prescribe the rules by which they were governed, or rehearse laws and declare then to be, the governing principles of the prophets, as though they themselves held the keys of the mysteries of heaver, and had searched the archives of the constations of the world.

-You will see that I have made mention of the Messiah, of his mission into the world, and of his walk and outward appearance; but do not understand me as attempting to place him on a level with men, or his mission on a parallel with those of the prophets and apostles-far from this.
-I view his mission such as none other could fill; that he was offered without spot to God, a propitiation for our sins; that he rose triumphant and victorious over the grave and him that has the power of death.
-This, man could not do; it required a perfect sacrifice-man is imperfect; it required a spotless offering-man is not spotless;

-it required an infinite atonement-man is mortal!
+You will see that I have made mention of the Messiah, of his mission into the world, and of his walk and outward appearance; but do not understand me as attempting to place him on a level with men, or his mission on a parallel with those of the prophets and apostles -far from this.
+I view his mission such as none other could fill; that he was offered without spot to God a propitiation for our sins; that he rose triumphant and victorious over the graveand him that has the power of death.- This, man could not do-It required a perfect sacrafice-man is imperfect- It required a spotless offering-man is not spotless-It required an infinite atonement-man is inortal!